igortascu/3005finalProject/README.md

 ---------List of Files---------

-1. ddl.sql - sql script that creates all the required tables in the DB
+1. SQL/ddl.sql - sql script that creates all the required tables in the DB
-2. dml.dql - sql script that populates the tables with initial data
+2. SQL/dml.dql - sql script that populates the tables with initial data
-3. script.py - python script that acts as the CLI for the project and interacts with the DB
+3. src/script.py - python script that acts as the CLI for the project and interacts with the DB
-4. queries.py - python script that contains all the queries used by the script.py prompts and  user interactions
+4. src/queries.py - python script that contains all the queries used by the script.py prompts and  user interactions
 5. README.txt

 ---------How to Run---------